 Excellent schools are often high on the "must-have" list of area home buyers.
 And the schools serving this city are a big factor driving folks to buy Prosper homes .
 The Prosper Independent School District is constantly winning awards and adding programs.
 For example, their amazing orchestra program is setting new standards of excellence all across the state.

-Prosper is literally the epicenter of new home construction in north Texas.
+Prosper is literally the epicenter of new construction, new homes in Prosper Tx are popping up everywhere.
 It seems every field has a for sale sign in it and there is a new neighborhood opening soon.
 The demand for new homes in Prosper is breath taking.
 The great news is we are THE NEW CONSTRUCTION EXPERTS in Prosper!
 We have a list of all the best neighborhoods and builders to look at.
 We can also advise you on how to avoid.
 If you want to move to Prosper and build your "forever home" you simply must give us a call.

 Home Styles Prosper